Not just for kids: Toymakers aim more products at grown-ups

 For the first nine months of this year, the number of toys sold slipped 3%, while spending rose by the same amount due to higher prices.
 That's a big change from the first two years of the pandemic when sales soared as parents splurged on toys from board games to dolls to entertain their children who were staying close to home.

-“There are many more teens and adults in our stores just enjoying the experience and not just with their families, like with each other,” Johnson said.
+“There are many more teens and adults in our stores just enjoying the experience and not just with their families, like with each other,” John said.

 Now, 40% of its total sales at Build-a-Bear comes from adults and teens, up from 20% in 2012.

-Note: This story has been corrected to show that the name of the Build-a-Bear CEO is Sharon Price John.